MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 The campaigns included in the download have more keywords than allowed per request.
 Please call [DownloadCampaignsByCampaignIds](~/bulk-service/downloadcampaignsbycampaignids.md) with fewer campaigns.

+> [!NOTE]
-**Note:** Calling the [DownloadCampaignsByCampaignIds](~/bulk-service/downloadcampaignsbycampaignids.md) operation with an account that contains more than eight million keywords will fail.
+> Calling the [DownloadCampaignsByCampaignIds](~/bulk-service/downloadcampaignsbycampaignids.md) operation with an account that contains more than eight million keywords will fail.

 ***